-The current pipeline of new antimicrobials is fragile, mainly as a consequence of scientific challenges and a broken market which discourages investment from the private sector thus creating severe obstacles to the translation of fundamental discoveries into antimicrobial drug discovery programmes.
-On the other hand, antimicrobial therapeutics as a common good need to be protected through structural changes aimed to ensuring their sustainable development, availability, access and appropriate use.
+The current pipeline of new antimicrobials is fragile, mainly as a consequence of scientific challenges and a broken market that discourages investment from the private sector thus inhibiting the translation of fundamental discoveries into antimicrobial drug discovery programmes.
+On the other hand, antimicrobial therapeutics as a common good need to be protected through structural changes aimed to ensure their sustainable development, availability, access and appropriate use.

-To fix the broken antimicrobial market and unlock the innovation potential in antimicrobial R&D, fundamental economic research has proposed new models such as the delinking of revenues from the volume of sales to guarantee a fair and predictable revenue for the drug developer while maintaining strict stewardship policy standards.
-Such incentives should only be made available to those therapeutics that demonstrate clinical utility (the boundaries of clinical utility still need to be precisely defined).
-Further economic research needs to help design the required international framework under which each country could provide fair economic contributions to solve the problem.
-To achieve this goal, economic research needs to develop quantitative models so that policy makers understand the relationship between guaranteed revenues for the drug developer and availability of innovative antimicrobials.
-Economists should also design rules for the contribution of each country to finance the innovator's revenue: for example, should contributions depend on the population size of each country or gross domestic production, total health expenditures or on the need for the new therapeutic solution being developed (objective to be explored in collaboration with the Joint Action 2 on antimicrobial resistance and HERA, the Health Emergency Preparedness and Response Authority).
+To fix the broken antimicrobial market and unlock the innovation potential in antimicrobial R&D, fundamental economic research should propose innovative push and pull incentive models.
+The delinking of revenues from the volume of sales is an example of pull incentive models recently developed by fundamental economic research to guarantee a fair and predictable revenue for the drug developer while maintaining strict stewardship policy standards.
+If such pull incentives should only be made available to those therapeutics that demonstrate clinical utility, research is still needed to define the boundaries of clinical utility (e.g., with regard to effectiveness, side effects, resistance) and the modality of assessment (assessment once when the drug is entering the market, or revision of the clinical utility overtime).
+Further economic research is also needed to design an international framework under which each country could provide fair economic contributions to solve the problem.
+One possible approach to achieve this goal could be to develop quantitative models so that policy makers understand the relationship between guaranteed revenues for the drug developer and availability of innovative antimicrobials.
+Economists should also design suggestions for the contribution of each country to finance the innovator's revenue: for example, should contributions depend on the population size of each country or gross domestic production, total health expenditures or on the need for the new therapeutic solution being developed (objective to be explored in collaboration with the Joint Action 2 on antimicrobial resistance and the European Commission Directorate-General HERA, the Health Emergency Preparedness and Response Authority).